 The needs of children with complex care needs is another area that requires urgent attention.
 RCY is currently working with and walking alongside the disability community in B.C. to mutually advocate for the services that every child should have, no matter what their diagnosis or where they live or who they live with.
 In June 2024, we partnered with the B.C.
 Disability Collaborative on the first disability summit in the province to learn what is needed and how we can work together to make that happen.
-In Winter on 2024/25, RCY will release a report that will offer a realitycheck on government's accountability to children and youth with disabilities in B.C., amplify the voices of families and provide recommendations for a pathway forward to support real change for children and youth with disabilities and their families across the province.
+In Fall 2024, RCY will share the findings from surveys and consultations with families of children and youth with disabilities in B.C.
+In early 2025, RCY will provide recommendations for a pathway forward to support positive change for children and youth with disabilities and their families across the province.

 In the months ahead, RCY will continue to work to ensure these issues are addressed.
 The first of the two-part No Time to Wait workforce capacity reports will be released in the week following the release of this report.
 A What We Heard report will be released later in the summer to capture the tremendous input that we were fortunate to receive from the hundreds of people who participated in the engagement sessions.
 We have only scratched the surface of their contributions in this report.
-As we all dig into the change efforts, the RCY will release a series of issue briefs through 2024/25 that will further develop the systemic issues identified in this report.
-The research reports that we commissioned to inform the systemic review will be bundled with the issue brief to further inform decisionmaking.
+As we all dig into the change efforts, RCY will release a series of issue briefs through 2024/25 that will further develop the systemic issues identified in this report.
+The research reports that we commissioned to inform the systemic review will be bundled with the issue briefs to further inform decision-making.